-There's no need to wait for the carnival to come to town or hunt down a street vendor, you can easily make roasted peanuts at home.
-It's incredibly simple to do and it's hard to beat the flavor of freshly roasted peanuts straight out of the oven.
+There's no need to wait for the carnival to come to town or hunt down a street vendor: you can easily make roasted peanuts at home.
+It's incredibly easy to do and it's hard to beat the flavor of freshly roasted peanuts straight out of the oven.

-There really are no tricks to roasting peanuts in your own kitchen.
-The biggest concern is the timing because you'll need to roast peanuts in the shell a little longer than peanuts that have already been shelled.
-Either way, it takes just around 30 minutes and you'll have delicious, irresistible nuts ready for a healthy snack.
+There really are no tricks to roasting nuts in your own kitchen.
+The biggest concern is the timing because you'll need to roast those in the shell a little longer than peanuts that have already been shelled.
+Either way, it takes less than 30 minutes; you'll be crunching in no time.

-The only things you need to make oven-roasted peanuts at home are peanuts and a shallow baking dish.
+The only items you need are peanuts and a shallow baking dish.
 Raw, dried peanuts are the best for roasting.
 If all you have are green peanuts—those that have not been dried—you'll want to boil them instead.

 Your dried peanuts can be shelled or unshelled.
 When using peanuts in the shell, sort through them before you begin.
-You only want to roast peanuts that have clean, unbroken, and unblemished shells.
+You only want to roast the ones that have clean, unbroken, and unblemished shells.
 Also, they shouldn't rattle when you shake them.

-Your roasted peanuts will make an excellent snack.
-They're convenient to take with you on road trips, hiking adventures, or days at the beach, offering a quick source of protein.
+A healthy, convenient snack, these peanuts are perfect to take with you on road trips, hiking adventures, or days at the beach, offering a quick source of protein.

 - 1 pound peanuts (or 1 1/2 pounds unshelled peanuts)

 Place the raw peanuts in a single layer inside a shallow baking pan.

 For unshelled peanuts (peanuts still inside their shells), bake for 20 to 25 minutes.
 For shelled peanuts (peanuts with shell removed), bake for 15 to 20 minutes.

 Stir the peanuts once or twice during cooking time.